 The Society will not support initiatives that also receive support linked to the alcohol, tobacco or gambling industries.

 A budget of £90,000 has been set aside to support projects.
 This is awarded at three points each year linked to Trustees’ meetings, with a maximum of £30,000 available for an individual project and in total, on each occasion.
-Applications must be received prior to the regular Trustees meetings, by the following dates each year:
+Applications must be received prior to the regular Trustees’ meetings in March, July and November, by the following dates each year:

 - 14 February